About the Program

 Nicholas Dirks, Professor.
 History and anthropology of South Asia, social and cultural theory, history of imperialism, historiography, cultural studies, globalization.

-Daniel Fisher, Assistant Professor.
-Social Cultural Anthropology; Anthropology of Media; Aboriginal Australia; Music and Sound; Art and Expressive Practice; Photography; Ethnographic Film and Video; Citizenship and the State; Bureaucracy.
+Daniel Fisher, Associate Professor.
+Social Cultural Anthropology, Anthropology of Media, Aboriginal Australia, Music and Sound, Art and Expressive Practice, Photography, Ethnographic Film and Video, Citizenship and the State, Bureaucracy .

 Junko Habu, Professor.
 Japan, anthropology, archaeology, climate change, sustainability, East Asia, Jomon hunter-gatherers.

 William F. Hanks, Professor.
 Social and cultural anthropology, linguistics, shamanism, language, Yucatan Mexico, Maya culture.

 Christine Hastorf, Professor.
 Anthropology, archaeology, paleoethnobotany/archaeobotany, ancient plant use, foodways, Andean South America, ritual, agriculture.

 Cori Hayden, Associate Professor.
 Latin America, Mexico, social and cultural anthropology, kinship, anthropology of science, technology, and medicine, post-colonial science, gender, queer studies.

 Charles Hirschkind, Associate Professor.
 Islam, anthropology, religious practice, media technologies, political community, Middle East, Europe.